Chemical formula: C₂₇H₂₃F₂N₃O₇S Molecular mass: 571.55 g/mol

 Hypersensitivity reactions have been observed in the postmarketing setting which include reports of anaphylaxis/anaphylactic reactions and less severe forms of hypersensitivity reactions including urticaria and angioedema.
 Of these adverse reactions only urticaria has been observed in clinical studies with an estimated frequency category of "uncommon".

-Table 2.
-Adverse drug reactions from postmarketing experience:
+Table 1.
+Adverse drug reactions from postmarketing experience in adults, adolescents and paediatric patients:

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.